MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 !!! note
   For Layer 0 it's the percentage of the time a tick takes.
-  For Layer 1 it's the percentage of the time it's parent takes.
+  For Layer 1 it's the percentage of the time its parent takes.

 ## Advanced Support for the Debug Profiler